playdao-ai/lander/README.md

-Playdao is an avant-garde, exploratory protocol designed to pioneer a world operating on collective consciousness, transcending conventional monetary systems.
+Playdao is an avant-garde, exploratory protocol designed to pioneer a world operating on collective consciousness, transcending conventional currency systems.
 At its core, it harnesses the power of a decentralized directed acyclic graph, the Weighted Action Graph (WAG), engineered to shape dynamic, action-value-centric educational, organizational, and economic infrastructures.

-By amalgamating fundamental principles from graph theory, artificial intelligence, cryptography, and economics, Playdao cultivates a unified, global "substrate" protocol.
-This protocol ushers in an era of enhanced transparency, effectiveness, and equitable practices.
+It provides greater transparency, efficiency, and fairness by coupling fundamental concepts from graph theory, artificial intelligence, cryptography, and economics into a single global "substrate" protocol.

-In this transformative system, individuals experience life, work, learning, and personal development in an environment stimulated by tangible actions, henceforth instigating a groundbreaking new ontology.
-This revolutionary concept gives rise to a network of interconnected, organically structured social and economic structures devoid of conventional currency, heralding the future of human interaction and societal organization.
+People live, work, learn, and grow in a system driven by pure action giving birth to a revolutionary new ontology of interconnected organically organized social and economic zero-currency structures of the future.

 ------

+The playdao protocol WAG ontology consists of 2 unqiue types of nodes - actions, and values - along with all 4 possible edges that connect them.
+Action nodes serve as actions, and the edges connecting them to other actions and values are dependencies.
+Actions are paired wih value nodes which represent the total sum of all connected actions and other value nodes.

 Each action in Playdaos action graph has **dependency rules** - other discreet action prerequisites and value requirements required to either observe or perform different actions.
 Actions can be things such as "giving a cookie", "reading a book", "taking a specfic class", or any other generic form of attestation.